 Now how do the Jews relate to all this?
-The midrash reasonably assumes that they participate in the party (the midrash also notes that no reason is given for the party, and suggests that it was about the failure of the promised Jewish redemption to arrive - thus the use of promised Jewish redemption to arrive - thus the use of in 1:7, which the midrash identifies with the Temple vessels), and there is no hint in the text that they object to the chauvinist decree or the taking of the virgins.
-To all accounts they participate $\Pi T$ , in accordance with the law - a term which appears in 1:8 (describing the drinking), in 1:15 (regarding Vashti's fate), and in 2:8 and 2:12 (regarding the collection and preparation of the virgins, described as "in accordance with the T = T
+The midrash reasonably assumes that they participate in the party (the midrash also notes that no reason is given for the party, and suggests that it was about the failure of the promised Jewish redemption to arrive - thus the use of כלים מכלים שונים, which are identified with the Temple vessels), and there is no hint in the text that they object to the chauvinist decree or the taking of the virgins.
+To all accounts they participate in accordance with the law - a term which appears in 1:8 (describing the drinking), in 1:15 (regarding Vashti's fate), and in 2:8 and 2:12 (regarding the collection and preparation of the virgins, described as "in accordance with the of women").

 But Haman does not see it that way.
-The Jews, he declares in 3:8, have different דת s than any other nation (דתיהם שונות מכל עם) - חודתיהם שונות מכל עם recalls וכלים מכלים שונים, and is likely a basis for identifying those with the Temple vessels), and they do not follow the דת s of the king.
-Is Haman correct?
-Or is this an anti-Semitic projection?\ Regardless, in 3:15 the king's T becomes that the Jews are to be exterminated.
+The Jews, he declares in 3:8, have different $\pi\pi$ s than any other nation (note that the word שונות recalls the Temple vessels - likely this is one basis for the identification), and they do not follow the $\pi\pi$ s of the king.
+Is he right?
+Or is this an anti-Semitic projection?
+Regardless, in 3:15 the king's $\pi\pi$ becomes that the Jews are to be exterminated.

-The truth is that one Jew - Mordekhai - refuses to obey one order (which is, interestingly, never called a T, but rather a 'II') of the king - bowing down to Haman.
-I suggest that Mordekhai sees Haman as ambitious and a threat to the king, whose life Mordechai has already saved. ונהפוך הוא - it is Mordekhai's loyalty that exposes him to the charge of being a Vashti.
+The truth is that one Jew - Mordekhai - refuses to obey one order of the king - bowing down to Haman.
+I suggested in class that Mordekhai sees Haman as ambitious and a threat to the king, whose life Mordechai has already saved. ונהפוך - it is Mordekhai's loyalty that exposes him to the charge of being a Vashti.
 At the same time, we learn that Haman may be somewhat hen-pecked, despite the king's banishment of Vashti.